twagar11/ansible-labs/4-playbooks-and-roles.md

 first role:\

-1. Create the directory structure for the [installapache] role from within your chosen playbook directory---this is as simple as
+1. Create the directory structure for the [installapache] role from within your chosen playbook directory -- this is as simple as
     this:

 ```console